 The sandy bay of Langland is probably the busiest beach on Gower due to its proximity to Swansea.
 About ¼ mile wide, it lies east of Snaple Point and is backed by a small shingle bank, a sea wall and promenade.
 Facilities include a bistro / bar, beach shops, tennis courts and toilets ♿.
 Parking is at a P&D car park and access to the shore is down steps or a slipway.
 Lifeguards patrol during the summer, and a complete dog ban operates from 1st May to 30th September.
 It's a popular surf beach, good at most stages of the tide and generally suitable for beginners.
 However, it can get very crowded, there are a few rocks to watch for, and localism can be a problem.

 The eastern end of the beach is known as Rotherslade, and becomes a small cove at high tide.
-There are further toilets and a cafe here.
-Further to the east at low tide are some smaller sandy coves.
+Additional toilets are available here.
+A smaller, less crowded cove can be found just to the east.